Comics Buyer's Guide: Columnists

 CBG hosted many columns over the years in addition to Don and Maggie Thompson's "Beautiful Balloons", Murray Bishoff's "What Now?", and Cat Yronwode's "Fit to Print".
 With issue #25 (Nov.
 15, 1972) Martin L. Greim, publisher of the fanzine The Comic Crusader, began to contribute an occasional column initially titled "M. L. G. on Comics", that later would be known as "Crusader Comments".
 With issue #162 in 1976 Shel Dorf began an occasional series "Shel Dorf and the Fantasy Makers" interviewing creators in comics, television and film.
 Another columnist in the 1970s was David Scroggy.

 Another column was Robert Ingersoll's "The Law is A[sic] Ass!".
 The column dealt with how comics writers erred in their depiction of the law, and what Ingersoll thought they should have done.
 It also dealt with procedural errors.

 In the CBG era, the magazine has been noted for its letter column "Oh, So?", as well as columns by Peter David, Tony Isabella, Catherine Yronwode, Rick Norwood, Mark Evanier, John Jackson Miller, Bob Ingersoll, Heidi MacDonald, Rik Offenberger, Chuck Rozanski ("Tales from the Database"), Craig Shutt, Beau Smith, Andrew Smith, and others.
 As part of the June 2004 switch to monthly publication, Maggie Thompson revived the "Beautiful Balloons" column.

 Cartoons and strips

-Cartoonists whose work appeared in CBG include Marc Hansen, Chuck Fiala, Jim Engel, Dan Vebber, Fred Hembeck, Mark Engblom, Brian Douglas Ahern, Chris Smigliano, Mark Martin, Batton Lash, Brian Hayes, and others.
+Cartoonists whose work appeared in CBG include Marc Hansen, Dan Vebber, Fred Hembeck, Mark Martin, Batton Lash, and others.
 For some years CBG reprinted installments of The Spirit comic strip by Will Eisner.
 The panel cartoon "Last Kiss" by John Lustig was also among the longtime fixtures.
 Professional comic book artists such as Jack Kirby, C.C.
 Beck and Alex Toth, as well as otherwise-unknown fan artists, regularly contributed covers along with headers and spot illustrations to the "Beautiful Balloons" and "Fit to Print" columns.